Sauvignon Blanc

 Food Heaven

 Because of the concentration in the Pinot Gris it makes a great food wine.
+A great complement to Poultry.
 Try with Pan Asian or dishes with nuts (almonds, hazlenuts or peanuts).
 Great with satay or try with our Spicy Tagine.

 Gewurztraminer